V0lk3n/V0lk3n.github.io/writeup/HackTheBox/Box/Analysis/HTB-Analysis_WriteUp.md

 ```

-As kerberos is running, i start an user enumeration using kerbrute on it, while doing my web enumeration.
-Note that i removed the duplicated username.
+As kerberos is running, I start an user enumeration using kerbrute on it.
+(Note that i removed the duplicated username.)

 ```bash
 $ ./kerbrute_linux_amd64 userenum -d analysis.htb --dc 10.129.230.179 /usr/share/seclists/Usernames/xato-net-10-million-usernames.txt